 Irritation to the nerve endings in the skin is picked up by receptors and relayed as an itch sensation to the spinal cord and brain, which thereafter send back signals which cause us the urge to scratch.
 The commonest and well studies itch mediator is ‘histamine‘ but other mediators are also involved.

-Night-time (Nocturnal) itching impacts sleep and the next day’s performance, and can reduce efficiency in day to day life.
+Night-time (nocturnal) itching impacts sleep and the next day’s performance, and can reduce efficiency in day to day life.

-Moisturizing lotions/creams and oils are first line of management along with lifestyle modification before drugs/medicines.
-Many lotion/creams have both moisturizing and anti-inflammatory/anti-itch natural substances which can be not only beneficial for their symptom-relieving and soothing effects but also suitable for long term usage due to the absence of any significant side effects.
-Some of these substances include coconut oil, colloidal oat meal, aloe vera, tea tree oil, turmeric, honey, wheat germ oil, and cetearyl alcohol.
+Lotions/creams and oils are the first line of management along with lifestyle modification especially when dry skin is present.
+Many lotion/creams have natural substances with moisturizing, soothing and anti-inflammatory/anti-itch properties which are not only beneficial for relieving symptoms but also suitable for long-term usage due to the absence of any significant side effects.
+Some of these substances include coconut oil, colloidal oatmeal, aloe vera, tea tree oil, turmeric, honey, shea/cocoa butter, wheat germ oil, and cetearyl alcohol.

-In select cases of generalized itching, psychological intervention and medication in the form of behavioral modification therapy and antidepressant/anti-anxiety medicines can also help under appropriate medical monitoring.
+In select cases of generalized itching, psychological intervention and medication in the form of behavioral modification therapy and antidepressant/antianxiety medicines can also help under appropriate medical monitoring.